harvester/docs/docs/vm/access-to-the-vm.md

 ## SSH Access

 Harvester provides two ways to inject SSH public keys into virtual machines.
 Generally, these methods fall into two categories.
-[Static key injection](#static-ssh-key-injection-via-cloud-init), which places keys on the cloud-init when the virtual machine is first powered on; [dynamic injection](#dynamic-ssh-key-injection-via-qemu-guest-agent), which allows keys or basic auth to be updated dynamically at runtime.
+[Static key injection](#static-ssh-key-injection-via-cloud-init), which places keys in the cloud-init script when the virtual machine is first powered on; [dynamic injection](#dynamic-ssh-key-injection-via-qemu-guest-agent), which allows keys or basic auth to be updated dynamically at runtime.

-### Static SSH Key Injection via Cloud Init
+### Static SSH Key Injection via cloud-init

 You can provide ssh keys to your virtual machines during the creation time on the `Basics` tab.
 Additionally, you can place the public ssh keys into your cloud-init script to allow it to take place.